 Our aim is to give every child the opportunity of learning to swim.
-We use the pools at Camberwell or Peckham, which are only a short bus ride away.
-Those pools are particularly suitable for younger children.
+We use the pools at Camberwell, which is a short walk away.
+The pool is particularly suitable for younger children.
 Many parents come to help with swimming; this help is invaluable.
 If you are available to assist, please do let your child's teacher know.
-Swimming lessons are compulsory as they are part of the national curriculum.
+Swimming lessons are compulsory as they are part of the national curriculum and if children are in school, it is expected that they go swimming.